mrterranova/liri-node-app-previous/README.md

    * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-     * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>

-     * It's on Netflix!

    * You'll use the `axios` package to retrieve data from the OMDB API.
 Like all of the in-class activities, the OMDB API requires an API key.
 You may use `trilogy`.

 4. `node liri.js do-what-it-says`